Eric Daimler at Conexus says Forget Calculus, Today’s Coders Need to Know Category Theory

 Eric Daimler: Yeah.
 You know, this is an important point that for anybody that’s ever used Excel, we know what it means to get frustrated enough to secretly hard code a cell, you know, not keeping a formula in a cell.
 Yeah, that’s what happened in a lot of these systems.
 So we will continue with electronic medical records to to bring these together, but they will end up being fragile, besides slow and expensive to construct.
 They will end up being fragile, because they were at some point hardcoded.
 And how that gets expressed is that the next time some other database standard appears inside of that organization’s ecosystem from an acquisition or a divestiture or a different technical standard, even emerging, and then the whole process starts all over again.
 You know, we just experience this with a large company that that spent $100 million in about five years.
 And then they came to us and like, yeah, we know it works now, but we know like a year from now we’re going to have to say we’re going to go through it again.
 And, it’s not like, oh, we’ll just have a marginal difference.
 No, it’s again, that factorial issue, that one database connected to the other 50 that already exist, creates this same problem all over again at a couple of orders of magnitude.
 So what we discover is these systems, these systems in the organization, they will continue to exist.

 Eric Daimler: These fragile systems will continue to exist.
 They’ll continue to scale.
 They’ll continue to grow in different parts of the life sciences domain, whether it’s for clinicians, whether it’s for operations, whether it’s for drug discovery.
 Those will continue to exist.
 They’ll continue to expand, and they will begin to approach the type of compositional systems that I’m describing from quantum computers or Minecraft or smart contracts, where you then need the the discovery and math that Conexus expresses in software for databases.
 When you need that is when you then need to prove the efficacy or otherwise demonstrate the lack of fragility or the integrity of the semantics.
 Conexus can with, it’s a law of nature and it’s in math, with 100 percent accuracy, prove the integrity of a database integration.
 And that matters in high consequence context when you’re doing something as critical as drug side effects for different populations.
 We don’t want your data to be misinterpreted.
 You can’t afford lives to be lost or you can’t, in regulation, you can’t afford data to be leaking.
-That’s where you’ll ultimately need the categorical algebra.
+That’s where you’ll ultimately need the category theory and categorical algebra.
 You’ll need a provable compositional system.
 You can continue to construct these ones that will begin to approach compositionality, but when you need the math is when you need to prove it for either the high consequence context of lives, of money or related to that, of regulation.

 Harry Glorikian: Yeah, well, I keep telling my kids, make sure you’re proficient in math because you’re going to be using it for the rest of your life and finance.
 I always remind them about finance because I think both go together.
 But you’ve got a new book coming out.
 It’s called “The Future is Formal” and not tuxedo like formal, but like you’re, using the word formal.
 And I think you have a very specific meaning in mind.
 And I do want you to talk about, but I think what you’re referring to is how we want automated systems to behave, meaning everything from advertising algorithms to self-driving trucks.
 And you can tell me if that my assumption is correct or not.